jaffersonoliveira/simple-local-storage/README.md

 ## More Information

-For more information and detailed examples, visit the [GitHub repository](https://github.com/jaffersonoliveira/simple-local-storage).
+For more information and detailed examples, visit the [GitHub repository](https://github.com/jaffersonoliveira/simple-local-storage) or [NPM page](https://www.npmjs.com/package/@jafferson/simple-local-storage).

 ---